-Compliance Policy annually reviewed: This year (2022) we agreed with our Policy Committee and Board that we would delay the review of the WHQS compliance policy and continue to work as detailed within the existing policy.
-This is due to the next iteration of WHQS being published within the next 3 to 6 months.
-After Welsh Government have published the new standard we will then review and update the Policy.
+Compliance Policy annually reviewed: We previously agreed with our Policy Committee and Board that we would delay the review of the WHQS compliance policy and continue to work as detailed within the existing policy.
+This was due to the next iteration of WHQS being published.
+Welsh Government have now published the new standard, WHQS 2023, we will therefore review and update our Policy within the next 6 months.